A complete guide on how to train your BME688 sensor

-The data blanace shows the total measurement duration for each class.
-You should try to have equal amounts to ensure best performance.
-If the measurement duration of one of the classes is far greater, you might experience a bias of the algorithm to pick that class.
+The data balance shows the total measurement duration for each class.
+To ensure the best performance the measurement duration of each class should be equal.
+If the measurement duration of one of the classes is far greater, you might experience a bias of the algorithm towards that class.
 Also note the question mark button in front of each heading.
 Press it to obtain more detailed info.

 Note: Make sure to check the BME688 AI Studio Documentation for further info.

 Under data channels you can select which of the four sensor outputs you want to use for your algorithm.
-I advise to only use the gas data channel, since the other channels are deping mostly on the environment and not on the specimen.
+I recommend only using the gas data channel, since the other channels mostly depend on the environment and not on the specimen.
 Once you have set everything up it is time for training.

 Training and export

 The only training method available at the time I am writing this is the ADAM optimizer.
-This is a specific way to find a minimum in the error function (less error means more accurate predictions).
+This is a specific way of finding a minimum in the error function (less error means more accurate predictions).
 You can select different batch sizes to improve training speed and stability.

 Increasing the maximum training rounds is another way to improve the performance of the algorithm.
-For each round (often reffered to as epoch) AI Studio feeds the entire training data set trough the neural network.
-That means that more maximum rounds increase the time it will take to train the algorithm.
+For each round (often referred to as epoch) AI Studio feeds the entire training data set trough the neural network.
+That means a higher number of maximum rounds will increase the time it takes to train the algorithm.
 Most of the time AI Studio will detect if a minimum is reached and finish training before the maximum rounds are reached.
 This reduces training time and avoids overfitting.

 Overfitting means that the neural network has adjusted too much to the training data.
-If the algorithm scores very high accuracy in training but performes poorly in real life testing you might want to decrease the maximum training rounds.
+If the algorithm scores very high accuracy in training but performs poorly in real life testing, you might want to decrease the maximum training rounds.